ibizaman/selfhostblocks/README.md

 ## Community

 All issues and PRs are welcome.
 For PRs, if they are substantial changes, please open an issue to discuss the details first.
+More details in [here](https://shb.skarabox.com/contributing.html).

 Come hang out in the [Matrix channel](https://matrix.to/#/%23selfhostblocks%3Amatrix.org). :)

-One important goal of SHB is to be the smallest amount of code above what is available in [nixpkgs](https://github.com/NixOS/nixpkgs).
-It should be the minimum necessary to make packages available there conform with the contracts.
-This way, there are less chance of breakage when nixpkgs gets updated.
-I intend to upstream to nixpkgs as much of those as makes sense.
+One aspect that's close to my heart is I intent to make SHB the lightest layer on top of nixpkgs as possible.
+I want to upstream as much as possible.
+I will still take some time to experiment here but when I'm satisfied with how things look, I'll upstream changes.

 ## License